ava-labs/apm/README.md

 ```

 #### Parameters:
-- `--alias`: The alias of the repository to track.
+- `--alias`: The alias of the repository to track (must be in the form of `foo/bar` i.e organization/repository).
 - `--url`: The url to the repository.
 - `--branch`: The branch name to track.